justinkt-dev/s1t3/README.md

 ---

-**Note**: This is a local development version.
-For production use, update all localhost references to your actual domain.
+**Note**: For local development and use, update all domain references to your actual localhost.